jean-marc/kiosk_os/readme.md

 	<inv:_mac_>3018ac5fed</inv:_mac_>
 </inv:Server>
 ```
 The above snippet indicates that the server with MAC address 3018ac5fed is part of 'uniport-0'.
-The advantage of that scheme is that all kiosks would be running exactly the same OS (same hostname, VPN certificats,...) and would make deployment and update easier.
+The advantage of that scheme is that all kiosks run exactly the same OS (same hostname, VPN certificats,...) and makes deployment and update easier.

 ##Client control
 Once the server is on, it can start all the clients on the local interface through wake-on-LAN, it will also shut them down before going down.
 Wake-on-LAN is a low-level protocol, a machine will turn on if it receives a magic packet on an interface (it must be enable in the BIOS and there are other conditions).
 The server uses information stored by the DHCP server in /var/lib/misc/dnsmasq.leases to send magic packets to all the machines that have ever been given a lease (sending UDP packets takes almost no time so it is not such a waste), that means that a new client will have to be started manually.
-Shutting down a client is simpler, a simple SSH session is run to invoke poweroff.
+Shutting down a client is simpler, a simple SSH session is run to invoke poweroff. (note: some NL3 some time reboot instead of shutting down on receiving a 'poweroff' command, to be investigated).

 The relevant files are:

 * /var/lib/misc/dnsmasq.leases that file is created by dnsmasq
-* [/etc_server/init.d/manage_client](/etc_server/init.d/manage_client) System-V type daemon, it reads from the DHCP lease list to turn on clients (or when invoked as ```/etc/init.d/manage_client start```), it reads from the ARP list to shut them down (or when invoked as ```/etc/init.d/manage_client stop```).
+* [/etc_server/init.d/manage_client](/etc_server/init.d/manage_client) reads from the DHCP lease list to turn on clients (or when invoked as ```/etc/init.d/manage_client start```), it reads from the ARP list to shut them down (or when invoked as ```/etc/init.d/manage_client stop```).
+That script gets installed by running ```update-rc.d manage_client defaults``` (alternatively we could use an upstart job).

 ##Power management